MorrisSimons/building_vectorstore_from_scratch/README.md

 ---

 ### NOTES
-- word2vec, don't use bigram because its's to compute expensive, only words on low data.
+- Word2vec, don't use bigram because it's too computationally expensive, only for low data.
-- Lesson some chunks that are right after each other might not share the similar vector space even though they are from the same
+- Some chunks that are right after each other might not share a similar vector space, even though they are from the same
-- How do i test how good my vector databae actually is?
+- How do I test how good my vector database actually is?

 ## My plan: TODO
 - [x] **Embeddings:** Train Word2Vec model to generate vector representations.